 La Sportiva Blizzard GTX Upper

 The upper looks a bit intimidating at first if you’re not used to seeing pre-attached gaiters with strategic lacing that disappears into its garage, but once your foot slips securely into the shoe, all is forgotten.
 This is the most comfortable integrated four-way stretch scree and moisture guard I’ve experienced that is actually built into a shoe.
-It absolutely doesn’t chafe at the ankle regardless of the height of my socks nor does it put uncomfortable pressure on the anterior shin or tendons.
+It absolutely doesn’t chafe at the ankle regardless of the height of my running socks nor does it put uncomfortable pressure on the anterior shin or tendons.
 The gaiter is constructed from a dense, almost-sock-like material that is water repellent and has large, reflective pull tabs extending up from the heel as well as the tongue of the shoe to assist with working your foot through the stretchy opening and into the shoe.

 The Gore-Tex Extended Comfort Membrane and Gore-FLEX Slip Resistant Nylon Mesh give the shoe’s interior and gaiter a near-seamless feel.
 I’ve experienced no hot spots or sock travel in the Blizzards even right out of the box and no break-in time necessary.
 I’ve also been really impressed with how dry my feet stay inside the shoe.
 Not only does moisture and debris not come in from the outside—my tights seem to seal out any snow that comes over the top—but my feet haven’t had any issues with sweating and wetting out from the inside.
 The shoes aren’t ‘insulated’ per se, so I wouldn’t go as far as to call them ‘warm,’ but I can wear them fat biking on a mild day or on a lower-energy-output dog walk and my feet stay noticeably warmer than with regular non-Gore-Tex trail shoes.